 Within a week or two after your hearing, the arbitrator issues an award statement giving a brief explanation of the outcome.
 The statement will offer few details about how the decision was reached.
 The award is legally binding and typically can’t be appealed if you’re unhappy with the results.

 It’s difficult to determine if arbitration is the right choice for your situation.
 An attorney experienced in auto insurance arbitration can help you understand the insurance policy and its arbitration clause.
-If you are considering arbitration to resolve your car accident settlement a local attorney can provide a free review of your claim.
-After all you only have one opportunity to win in car accident arbitration.
+If you're considering arbitration to resolve your car accident settlement, an experienced accident attorney can help.

 Contact a qualified auto accident attorney to make sure your rights are protected.